Close Menu

 Table of Contents

-Software Asset Management (SAM) is essential for organizations looking to optimize software investments.
-As businesses grow, managing the life cycle of software—from procurement to retirement—becomes increasingly complex.
+Software Asset Management is essential for organizations seeking to control costs, reduce risk, and derive greater value from their software investments.
+As companies expand, managing software across its entire lifecycle—from procurement through retirement—becomes increasingly complex.

 What Is Software Asset Management (SAM)?

 Software Asset Management (SAM) refers to the processes and tools used to manage, control, and protect on-premises software assets and SaaS throughout their life cycle.
-SAM ensures efficient use of software licenses, compliance with licensing agreements, and minimizes unnecessary costs.
-By managing software effectively, organizations can avoid overpaying for unused licenses, reduce security risks, and streamline IT operations.
+It helps organizations:

 What Is an Example of a Software Asset?

-Software assets include on-premises and subscription-based solutions like SaaS and cloud-based tools.
-On-premises software runs on company servers, while SaaS/cloud software is subscription-based and hosted in the Cloud.
-SAM is crucial for tracking renewals, usage, and compliance in these environments.
+Software assets include on-premises applications and subscription-based tools such as SaaS and cloud solutions.
+On-premises software runs on internal servers, while SaaS and cloud tools are hosted externally and purchased through recurring subscriptions.
+SAM helps organizations manage usage, renewals, and compliance across all these environments.

 Software Asset Management vs Software License Management (SLM)